pwwang/biopipen/docs/processes.md

     - **output**
         - `outfile:file`: The output bam file
-        - `idxfile:file`: The index of the output bam file
-        - If args.index == False, it'll a link to outfile and should be never used

     - **args**
         - `tool`             : The tool used to do the sort.
 Default: sambamba (picard|sambamba|biobambam|samtools)
         - `sambamba`         : The path of the sambamba.
 Default: sambamba
         - `picard`           : The path of the picard.
 Default: picard
         - `biobambam_bamsort`: The path of the biobambam's bamsort.
 Default: bamsort
-        - `samtools`         : The path of the samtools.
+        - `samtools`: The path of the samtools.
 Default: samtools
         - `sort`    : Do sorting?
 Default: True
         	- If input is sam, tool is biobambam, this should be True
         - `index`  : Do indexing?
 Default: True
-        - `markdup`          : Do duplicates marking?
+        - `markdup`: Do duplicates marking?
 Default: False
         	- `rmdup` for samtools will be called
         - `rmdup`  : Do duplicates removing?
 Default: False
         - `tmpdir` : The tmp dir used to store tmp files.
 Default: <system default tmpdir>
         - `sortby` : Sort by coordinate or queryname.
 Default: coordinate
-        - `nthread`          : Default: 1
+        - `nthread`: Default: 1
-        - `informat`         : The format of input file.
+        - `infmt`  : The format of input file.
 Default: <detect from extension> (sam|bam)
         - `params` : Other parameters for `tool`.
 Defaut: ""
         - `mem`    : The max memory to use.
 Default: "16G"
         	- Unit could be G/g/M/m
         	- Will be converted to -Xmx4G, and -Xms will be 1/8 of it

     - **requires**
         [sambamba](https://lomereiter.github.io/sambamba/docs/sambamba-view.html) if `args.tool` == samtools or reference used but not indexed.